All Episodes

 We'll come back and continue after this.

-Having more fun than a human being should be allowed to have El Rushboe, sir.
+Having more fun than a human being should be allowed to have El Rushbo serving humanity simply by showing up.

-Grab audio sound by number two.
+Grab audio soundbite number two.

 You might remember a discussion we had on this program after the Hamilton cast dissed Mike Pence when he was in the audience for a performance.

-Last night on Tucker Carlson tonight, the Fox News Channel, he spoke with a law professor at George Washington University by the name of Jeffrey Rosen.
+Last night on Tucker Carlson tonight, the Fox News channel, he spoke with a law professor at George Washington University by the name of Jeffrey Rosen.

-And he had an op-ed in the New York Times states rights for the left.
+And he had an op-ed in the New York Times: States' Rights for the Left.

 Everybody's worried about how does the left deal with Trump?